CRI-iAtlas/rmarkdown-server/README.md

 WARNING: This is a proof of concept only.
 It is not ready for production.

 A simple HTTP server written in R that serves up parameterized RMarkdown files.
-They key difference compared to services like http://rpubs.com/ is the RMarkdown files are re-rendered with each unique set or parameter values passed in the query string.
+The key difference compared to services like http://rpubs.com is the RMarkdown files are re-rendered with each unique set of parameter-values passed in the query string.

 Any Rmd file in `./public` can be served.
 Parameters are expressed in standard RMarkdown metadata.
 Read more about RMarkdown params here: https://bookdown.org/yihui/rmarkdown/.